yifan-hou/mankey-ros/yifan_readme.md

 need to provide all arguments.
 The downloaded data seem to already have the training labels so no need to run this.

-Run training:
+# Run training:
+Before running, edit:
+1. db_config paths in the beginning
+2. train or visualization in main
+3. net_config_num_keypoints in parameter.py

 python3 mankey/experiment/heatmap_integral.py

-Run inference:
+# Run inference:
 python3 scripts/simple_mankey_client_test.py --visualize 1

 set netconfig:
 heatmap_xxx.py
-resnet_nostage.py
 inference.py